openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ##### Rotation matrices
 We now see that any operation in Matrixland can really be expressed in a collection of vectors.
 We also know that dot products of vectors express the angle between two vectors times their magnitude.
 A slightly surprising fact is that those two properties are enough to describe any rotation.

-In order to grok this last statement, let's first explain how rotating one vector works.
+In order to comprehend this last statement, let's first explain how rotating one vector works.
 Let's suppose for now our vector has length 1 (it's generally a good thing to start from, as it is then neutral to scaling), and that we would like to rotate the vector by an angle $\theta$, starting from a point on the x axis.
 The rotated vector would be $$v_{\theta}=\left(\begin{array}{c}
 \cos\theta\\
 \sin\theta
 \end{array}\right)$$